stephenhouser/f-engrave/README.md

 This version has been built with:

-* Python v3.7.6
+* Python v3.12.1
 * potrace v1.16
 * PyInstaller v3.4

+**NOTE: Dark mode does not work!** You will get white text on white background in the input boxes.
+Details are in [issue #14](https://github.com/stephenhouser/f-engrave/issues/14#top).

 ## What's Different With this macOS version from Scorch's Code?

 To make `f-engrave` look and work well on macOS there are a few minor changes to Scorch's code that I've done here.

 * Adds two new functions `ttf2cxf_stream()` and `potrace()` that locate their related executable files either in the *application bundle* or the local file system depending on the application bundle type.
 This allows these two binary files to be bundled within the macOS .app bundle.